CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 * Migrated several fixes to use `HookEach`.
 These fixes would hook multiple calls to a function, and add my own changes on top.
-However, previously SilentPatch assumed all those calls were pointing to the same function, which is true for an unmodded game, but another modification installed alongside SP may have broke this assumption.
+However, previously SilentPatch assumed all those calls were pointing to the same function, which is true for an unmodded game, but another modification installed alongside SP may have broken this assumption.
 With `HookEach`, each instance is treated separately, without the risk of stomping on another hook, and "stacking" with other modifications gracefully.
   In fact, multiple fixes within SilentPatch also stack on each other like this, and they're completely unaware of each other, even when they hook the same call in the code.

 * All SilentPatches released after May 2021 use **transactional patterns**.
 For this release, I upgraded the codebase to use those too.
-Previously, if **any** pattern failed to match while the patch was applying, the entire library would unload and either crash the game, or just do nothing.
+Previously, if **any** pattern failed to match while the patch was applied, the entire library would unload and either crash the game or just do nothing.
   With transactional patterns, every single fix is applied separately, and if any pattern forming a particular fix fails to match, an exception is thrown and the entire fix is aborted without making any changes to the game's memory.

-  For the patch code, this simplifies the way fixes are applied to the game, and makes it impossible for me to accidentally break the entire patch if I forget to account e.g. for another mod making changes to the code.
+  For the patch code, this simplifies the way fixes are applied to the game and makes it impossible for me to accidentally break the entire patch if I forget to account e.g. for another mod making changes to the code.
   This comes with benefits for users too, as compatibility with other mods should be improved even further!
   Other recent SilentPatches showed that with transactional patterns, it's nearly impossible to "break" SP completely.

 * SilentPatch for San Andreas introduced this fix several releases ago:
-  > * Muzzle flash will now show up when firing the last bullet from the clip.
+  > * A muzzle flash will now show up when firing the last bullet from the clip.

   However, this introduced a regression where "firing" from an empty gun while on a jetpack still displayed the muzzle flash:
   {% include figures/image.html link="/assets/img/posts/sp-2024-update/screens/gta_sa_nAHcd3qnmv.jpg" thumbnail="auto" %}
   This fix has been remade, addressing the issue.

-* SilentPatch for San Andreas has this fix ever since the first release:
+* SilentPatch for San Andreas has had this fix ever since the first release:
   > * Detached vehicle parts will now remain the same color as the vehicle they came from.

   In this release, this fix has received multiple improvements:
   * Recently, it was discovered that this change would cause the game to crash if a part detached from a modded vehicle had more than 15 materials.
 This has now been resolved.
   * While the colors of the detached parts were always preserved, turns out they were never correctly lit.
-Furthermore, later SilentPatch updates removed the auxillary vehicle light in favour of a properly working directional lighting, and so the lighting appeared as if it had regressed.
+Furthermore, later SilentPatch updates removed the auxiliary vehicle light in favor of properly working directional lighting, so the lighting appeared as if it had regressed.
 In this update, detached parts are now lit the same way the cars are.

 * Earlier releases of SilentPatch for San Andreas rolled out multiple fixes for the license plates not working correctly.
   Recently, it's been discovered that this fix would cause the license plates to stop generating if a vehicle with custom plates was fitted with tuning parts.